Research Task

 Jump to search

-A Research Task is a knowledge discovery task whose goal is to discover new knowledge.
+A Research Task is a knowledge discovery task that aims to discover new knowledge within a structured investigative process.

 - Context: